 Looking for teaching resources to improve your classroom management and make SEL a part of your classroom?
-What if you had resources that took the guesswork out of what to plan and made your life easier?
+Well, what if you had resources that took the guesswork out of what to plan and made your life easier?

-Permit yourself to get what you need and use tools that will make a difference in your classroom.
+Permit yourself to get what you need and use tools to make a difference in your classroom.

 The comprehensive resources below will help you accomplish this and more before, in the beginning, and throughout the school year.

 Before School Starts: The Ultimate Classroom Management Resource

 Before the door opens on the first day of school, you will need to have a plan for how you will manage a group of children.
 There are so many different classroom management strategies out there, but your job will be to select and start with a few.
 Be flexible and patient as you try out new things.
 Switch things up when you find something isn’t working.

 This classroom management bundle has positive, easy-to-implement strategies that are teacher and kid-approved.
 Find all your classroom management essentials with the Classroom Management bundle.
 It includes eight engaging resources that kids will love!